-Iggy Azalea’s “Kream” Video Features Lots Of Twerking From The Australian Rapper
+Iggy Azalea’s ‘Kream’ Video Features Lots Of Twerking From The Australian Rapper

 (Warning, the video below is NSFW.)

 Iggy Azalea has not had a smooth journey through the rap scene.
-She started off as an indie artist, putting out racy music videos on Youtube.
+She started off as an indie artist, putting out racy music videos on YouTube.
 But the record companies came calling and after some initial snags, she got a deal with Def Jam Records and put out “Fancy,” a track that became the song of the summer in 2014.

 As Billboard reports, “Fancy” spent seven weeks on the Hot 100 chart that year and Azalea received four Grammy Award nominations.
 She also appeared on Ariana Grande’s smash hit at the time, “Problem.”